gabrielriviere999-commits/Portfolio-RiviereGabriel123456789/README.md

 To see the files, you can click on the button.
 To see the file in a new tab, click on .

-To display the site menu, click on the top left button:
+To display the site menu, click on the top left button :
-Search: opens the file search page.
+Rechercher : opens the file search page.
-Search: opens the file search page in a new browser tab.
+Rechercher nouvel onglet : opens the file search page in a new browser tab.
-List of files: opens the file browser page.
+Liste des fichiers : opens the file browser page.
-Dark mode: activates/deactivates the dark mode of the main site.
+Mode sombre : activates/deactivates the dark mode of the main site.
-Support the site: opens the donation page.
+Soutenir le site : opens the donation page.

 The tab? button is used to go to a tab of the site, useful on small screens.